Harbour porpoise: Overfishing

 Overfishing may reduce preferred prey availability for porpoises.
 Overfishing resulting in the collapse of herring in the North Sea caused porpoises to hunt for other prey species.
 Reduction of prey may result from climate change, overfishing, or both.

 Noise pollution

 Noise from ship traffic and oil platforms is thought to affect the distribution of toothed whales, like the harbour porpoise, that use echolocation for communication and prey detection.
 Noise from shipping traffic, particularly busy sea lanes, appears to instigate evasive behavior, with predominantly lateral movements during the day and deeper dives during the night.
-The construction of thousands of offshore wind turbines, planned in different areas of North Sea, is known to cause displacement of porpoises from the construction site, particularly if steel monopile foundations are installed by percussive piling, where reactions can occur at distances of more than 20 km.
+The construction of thousands of offshore wind turbines, planned in different areas of North Sea, is known to cause short-term displacement of porpoises from the construction site, particularly if steel monopile foundations are installed by percussive piling, where reactions can occur at distances of more than 20 km.
 Noise levels from operating wind turbines are low and unlikely to affect porpoises, even at close range.
+Wind turbine locations may in fact attract porpoises by providing improved foraging on benthic fish that aggregate around pile foundations.